-- In addition to the legislative requirements applicants should conduct background searches of relevant databases (i.e., FWMIS, ACIMS, SARA registry) and consult with First Nations if applicable.
+In addition to the legislative requirements applicants should conduct background searches of relevant databases (i.e., FWMIS, ACIMS, SARA registry) and consult with Indigenous peoples if applicable.

 Stage 2 - Wetland Assessment

-- The QWSP will assess the wetland using ABWRET-A (Alberta Wetland Rapid Evaluation Tool-Actual) to evaluate the relative wetland value on site and classify and delineate the wetland according to the Alberta Wetland Classification System and the Alberta Wetland Identification and Delineation Directive.
+The AP will assess the wetland using ABWRET-A (Alberta Wetland Rapid Evaluation Tool-Actual) to evaluate the relative wetland value on site and classify and delineate the wetland according to the Alberta Wetland Classification System and the Alberta Wetland Identification and Delineation Directive.

 Stage 3 - Application Submission